Intel-bigdata/HiBench/README.md

           cd <HiBench root>/src
           mvn clean package

-    By default it will build HiBench with MR2 and spark1.3 API.
+    By default, it will build HiBench with MR2 and spark1.3 API.

     For running HiBench with MR1 API, supply `-DMR1`, and for running HiBench with Spark1.2 API, supply `-Dspark1.2`.
 For